 Watch mochi masters at work

 There are loads of classic sweets that are worthy of your time in Japan, but mochi, those chewy little rice cakes dusted in soybean powder, is particularly thrilling to watch being made.
 Basically, sticky rice called ‘mochigome’ gets pounded with a giant mallet by one person while another folds the mixture by hand.
 It happens at a lightning pace, and it’s hard not to fear for the fingers of the person mixing!
-The fastest mochi-maker in Japan is said to be in Nara, which is the small village near Kyoto famous for its deer (visit these furry friends on a Webjet Exclusives Japan tour!).
+The fastest mochi-maker in Japan is said to be in Nara, which is the small village near Kyoto famous for its deer.
 Skill, speed and high stakes – a lot goes into these pastel-coloured cakes.

 Slurp somen noodles from a slide